Railway Map of Spain & Portugal

 Detail of the title card and scale bar.
 The HALL'S logo is an homage to that used by G.W.
 Bacon & Co on its maps in the early 20th century.

-My map displays all state-owned railways lines within Spain and Portugal that are (as of February 2020) open to passenger and freight traffic, including the entire Renfe and Comboios networks and smaller regional networks.
+My map displays all state-owned railways lines within Spain and Portugal that are (as of March 2021) either open to passenger and freight traffic, including the entire Renfe and Comboios networks and smaller regional networks, and new lines under construction.

 Detail of the Lisbon metropolitan area.

-A note on language: this is an English-language map, therefore all names are spelt in the forms by which they are commonly or officially known in English.
+Note on language: This is an English-language map, therefore all names are spelt in the forms by which they are commonly or officially known in English.
 In the case of cities, their co-official or alternative names in Spanish, Portuguese or other regional languages are written in smaller type alongside e.g. Lisbon/Lisboa, Seville/Sevilla etc.

 All railways are represented by solid black lines, with stations marked with dots or circles; larger circles generally represent larger cities or important interchanges.